anbox-cloud/discourse-docs/ref/anbox-https-api.md

     curl --unix-socket /run/user/1000/anbox/sockets/api.unix s/1.0

 ## API versioning
-When Android container gets up and running, all REST API endpoints are served under the base path `/1.0/` inside of the container.
+When the Android container gets up and running, all REST API endpoints are served under the base path `/1.0/` inside of the Android container.

 The details of a version of the API can be retrieved using `GET s/1.0`.